Naibor Camp: Our full report

 The tents at Naibor Camp vary quite a lot in style and size.

 Naibor's location in the heart of the Mara is perfect for people who like to be in the thick of the action.
 The camp offers a variety of experiences.
-Main Naibor and Little Naibor have some of the most stylish tents we have seen in the Mara, while Naibor Wilderness offers great value and an ideal private option for groups who can occupy all three tents.
-All are very well run with good food, guiding and service – though at full capacity Naibor might feel a little busy.
+Main Naibor and Little Naibor have spacious, stylish tents, while Naibor Wilderness offers great value and an ideal private option for groups who can occupy all three tents.
+All are very well run with good food, guiding and service – although at full capacity Naibor might feel a little busy.

-Directions: It is a 90-minute flight from Nairobi to Olkiombo airstrip in the Mara.
+- It is a 90-minute flight from Nairobi to Olkiombo airstrip in the Mara.
 From there, it is a further 30-minute drive to Naibor Camp, across the Talek River.
 In the wet season (November–June), if the river is really high, there are vehicles stationed on both sides with a footbridge across.